Jane Edwards MBACP (Accred) Dip Couns., MSc Couns

 Seeing a counsellor takes courage.
 Choosing a counsellor that is a good fit for you, that you feel you can trust and connect with is crucial.
-I offer a reduced fee for the first session of £35.00 so you can try out if I am the right counsellor for you at this time.
-If you are struggling and unsure if counselling may help, feel free to contact me and we can speak about this.
-There is no obligation to continue if you don't feel that I am the right counsellor for you at this time.
+If you are struggling and unsure if counselling may help, feel free to contact me and we can have a first session and speak about this.
+There is no obligation to continue if you don't feel that I am the right counsellor for you.

 How inclusive is this service?

 Clients or all genders, sexualities, ages, cultures, ethnicities, disabilities, religions and life experiences are very welcome.
 I have really enjoyed working with clients from very diverse backgrounds for many years.
 It is very important for me to work in a way that honours all aspects of who you are and to fit my way of working to you.

 A high level of confidentiality is essential to how I work.
 The only exceptions to this are fully discussed at the first session and are instances such as when it would be illegal not to share information I have been given, such as if you or someone else were at serious risk of harm.
 In these cases I would try to discuss this with you beforehand.